- What is the CPCS scheme all about?

 This blue, 5-year card is renewable and given to those with a certain level of competence.
 He must pass HS&E test, practical and theory test and has achieved a relevant SVQ or NVQ.
 Tests should likewise be delivered by an accredited CPCS Test Centre.

 In obtaining a trainer (grey) card, one must attain health and safety and first aid qualification.
 Role-based trainer course must also be taken.
 In the event that competence in the course was not proven, a 2-year, non-renewable provisional trainer card will be issued.
 Further, HS&E test, advanced theory test and the advanced practical test must also be taken.
 Advanced theory and advanced practical tests must be given by an accredited CPCS Test Centre.

 A CPCS Tester is equipped with sufficient industry and operating knowledge and ability in the plant sector.
 Before one becomes a tester, the same requirements as the trainer should also be complied with.

 Take note that a £25 non-refundable fee must be paid for the services in the processing of card applications.

 A CPCS Tester’s role is to assess an individual’s performance in the CPCS Technical test.
-Therefore, a tester should have a suitable and sufficient knowledge and ability pertaining to the plant category and its uses.
-Also, a tester should work within the CPCS Test Center to supervise, deliver and provide a written feedback on the tests taken and onsite assessment.
+Therefore, a tester should have suitable and sufficient knowledge and ability pertaining to the plant category and its uses.
+Also, a tester should work within the CPCS Test Center to supervise, deliver and provide written feedback on the tests taken and onsite assessment.

 You can find more about the CPCS here.